 Learn another language

 You’ll find a whole range of opportunities open to you as part of your studies and alongside your course.
 Many of our students learn another language through our Institution-Wide Language Programme (IWLP).

 First and final-year students can enrol in classes equivalent to a 20-credit unit across the academic year, and second-year students will normally be able to opt to take a 20-credit unit in languages as part of their normal studies.
 Two years’ language study combined will lead to the award of certificates.

-The IWLP currently provides classes at different levels in Arabic, British Sign Language, French, German, Italian, Japanese, Mandarin, Portuguese and Spanish, subject to numbers.
+The IWLP currently provides classes at different levels in Arabic, British Sign Language, French, German, Italian, Japanese, Mandarin and Spanish, subject to numbers.